naturepoems/naturepoems/quotes/The Hudson River School Poets (19th century)/Oliver Wendell Holmes Sr/index.md

 ---
 layout: author
 title: Oliver Wendell Holmes Sr
-description: "Known for his light verse and medical background, Holmes often infused his poetry with vivid imagery of nature and landscapes, reflective of the Hudson River School's aesthetic."
+description: "A physician and poet, Holmes was associated with the New England literary scene but was influenced by the Hudson River School.
+His poems often celebrated the beauty of nature and the American landscape."
 subject: "The Hudson River School Poets (19th century)"
 parent: The Hudson River School Poets (19th century)
 permalink: /The Hudson River School Poets (19th century)/Oliver Wendell Holmes Sr/